fduignan/ra2a1/README.md

-# ra2a1
-Various examples for the RA2A1 microcontroller
+This is a collection of various examples for the Renesas RA2A1 microcontroller.
+More details on ioprog.com